 Well If your tactics are like most boxers, you can apply the simple side step concept.
 But in depth, sequential execution dictates that either in the short range when you lunge, or in the long range if you wait for the opponent to get closer, you should not consider executing a side step not until your arms or upper body finished their role in your planned move!

 Bombardment with terminology never does.
-A distinction in explanation and drilling methods that get the job done faster is always welcome if it helps to get the job done faster.
+A distinction in explanation and drilling methods that get the job done faster is always welcomed if it helps to get the job done faster.

 Training new recruits in a fast pace environment cannot afford loss of training quality time.
 If you just let people spar without trying to program them to be efficient, you never know where it will end.
 You have no control on the results until you see performance.

 You also need to identify what you are looking for as well.
 If people sparred and one won, it only means he was able to apply either his natural ability to sort out fighting methods or natural instincts, over his opponent’s ability.

 But if you are looking to prepare someone for the unknown, you need to know every method, possibility and option so you can sort it out and have your plan in place.

 Then you need to sort out a plan to teach your students.
 While side step alone can be applied with timing to re position your body out of your opponent’s line of attack, and then you can follow with counter attack, it is important to know that it can be done with the constraint of reaction time.